HangYaHan/BiliBili_DownloadFileProcessor/README.md

 # BiliBili_DownloadFileProcessor
-A naive app to process download files from BiliBili app and turns it to available mp4 &amp;&amp; mp3 automatically.
+A naive app to process download files from BiliBili app and turns it to available mp4 or mp3 automatically.